taskcluster/taskcluster-rfcs/rfcs/0145-workerpoolid-taskqueueid.md

 # Credits

-Thanks to @imbstack and @owlish for discussion of this issue, and to @owlish in particular for suggesting the identifier names.
+Thanks to @imbstack and @owlish for discussion of this issue, to @owlish in particular for suggesting the identifier names, and to @petemoore for proposing the name `workerPoolId`.

 # Links